Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Bayswater North was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Bayswater North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were Australian (27.2%), English (27.0%), and Other (8.0%).
-Notably, Dutch ethnicity was overrepresented at 2.4%, compared to 2.1% regionally, while Hungarian was at 0.5% versus 0.3%, and Sri Lankan was at 0.7% versus 0.5%.
+In terms of ancestry, the top three groups were Australian at 27.2%, English at 27.0%, and Other at 8.0%.
+Notably, Dutch ancestry was overrepresented at 2.4% in Bayswater North compared to 2.1% regionally, Hungarian at 0.5% vs 0.3%, and Sri Lankan at 0.7% vs 0.5%.

 Frequently Asked Questions - Diversity